When people acquire information from online resources created by non-experts, how can anyone determine what is true?

 In this chapter, we extend this concern by asking how all knowledge is constructed.
 As you will see in David Weinberger’s “Too Big to Know” presentation, the concept of knowledge has undergone a re-examination since the emerging proliferation of network-based information systems like Wikipedia and Q & A systems.

-The traditional model of knowledge – or, “what is knowable” – has been challenged: Is knowledge best embodied in the singular, immutable form of an expert’s document, such as what is in her or his book?
+The traditional model of knowledge – or, “what is knowable” – has been challenged: Is knowledge best embodied in the singular, immutable form of an expert’s document, such as what is in a book?
 Or is knowledge best constructed by the combined input of many people so that “what is knowable” reflects a more broad range of perspectives?

 Key questions emerge: